miquelmarti/semantic-segmentation-pytorch/README.md

+**!!
+Modified to use the model builder for regression tasks too !!**
+- Removed softmax at end of decoder.

 # Semantic Segmentation on MIT ADE20K dataset in PyTorch

 This is a PyTorch implementation of semantic segmentation models on MIT ADE20K scene parsing dataset.